 The uniqueness of the Christmas Daddies Telethon is that everyone who participates is a volunteer - from the technical side, to the people in front of the camera and those on the phones.
 Almost everything from lighting to food is donated by the corporate community.
 CTV donates airtime and technical equipment to make the production and live broadcast possible.
 We are one of the longest running telethons in North America.

 Since the program's first broadcast in 1964, Christmas Daddies has raised a grand total over $27 million dollars for less fortunate children.
 Money raised stays in the area from which it came, for example funds donated from Truro to the Christmas Daddies Telethon are returned to the Truro area.
 Our partner in the distribution of toys, food and clothing is the Salvation Army.
 Last year alone, our partnership with The Salvation Army provided more than 17,000 Maritime children with toys and gifts at Christmas.

 The Christmas Daddies Telethon is broadcast from all three stations located in Halifax, Moncton and Sydney – this unique combined program, a volunteer effort by CTV staff, celebrates the roots of Maritime generosity and showcases great Maritime talent from around the region.

 Donations made to Christmas Daddies are tax deductible and official charitable tax receipts are issued by The Salvation Army.

-- How can I perform on the Christmas Daddies Telethon?
+- How can I honour my Christmas Daddies pledge?